Lipogram: Analysing lipograms

 Lipograms are sometimes dismissed by academia.
 "Literary history seems deliberately to ignore writing as practice, as work, as play".

 In his book Rethinking Writing, Roy Harris notes that without the ability to analyse language, the lipogram would be unable to exist.
 He argues that "the lipogram would be inconceivable unless there were writing systems based on fixed inventories of graphic units, and unless it were possible to classify written texts on the base of the presence or absence of one of those units irrespective of any phonetic value it might have or any function in the script".
 He then continues on to argue that as the Greeks were able to invent this system of writing as they had a concept of literary notation.
 Harris then argues that the proof of this knowledge is found in the Greek invention of "a literate game which consists, essentially, in superimposing the structure of a notation on the structure of texts".

 Pangrammatic lipogram

 A pangrammatic lipogram or lipogrammatic pangram uses every letter of the alphabet except one.
 An example omitting the letter E is:

 A longer example is "Fate of Nassan", an anonymous poem dating from pre-1870, where each stanza is a lipogrammatic pangram using every letter of the alphabet except E.

+One other pangrammatic lipogram omitting only the letter E is:

+The KJV Bible unintentionally contains two lipogrammatic pangrams: Ezra 7:21 lacks only J, and 1 Chronicles 12:40 lacks only Q.

 Dropping letters

 Another type of lipogram, which omits every instance of a letter from words that would otherwise contain it, as opposed to finding other words that do not contain the letter, was recorded by Willard R. Espy in 181 Missing O's, based on C. C. Bombaugh's univocalic 'Incontrovertible Facts'.

-N mnk t gd t rb r cg r plt.

-N fl s grss t blt Sctch cllps ht.

-Frm Dnjn's tps n rnc rlls.

-Lgwd, nt Lts, flds prt's bwls.

-Bx tps, nt bttms, schl-bys flg fr sprt.

-Trps f ld tsspts, ft, t st, cnsrt.